Skip to main content

 (STP \ SBP) ∩ SFP

-MemLab first gets a set of allocated objects in TP (target interaction) by excluding SBP's objects (object allocated from the baseline page) from STP (target heap snapshot).
+MemLab first gets the set of objects allocated during TP (target interaction) by excluding SBP's objects (objects allocated on the baseline page) from STP (the target heap snapshot).

-Then it takes an intersection with objects in FP (object remaining on the final page) to get objects that:
+Then it intersects with objects in FP (objects remaining on the final page) to get objects that:

-The built-in leak detectors use domain-specific heuristics to further refine the list of leaked objects (e.g., detached DOM elements, error stack trace, etc. memlab also identifies React Fiber tree and detects unmounted Fiber nodes).
+The built-in leak detectors use domain-specific heuristics to further refine the list of leaked objects (e.g., detached DOM elements, error stack traces, etc.). memlab also identifies the React Fiber tree and detects unmounted Fiber nodes.

 3. Retainer Traces for Memory Leaks

 memlab generates retainer traces from GC roots to leaked objects.
-Sometimes certain interactions could trigger thousands of leaked objects, it would be overwhelming to show all the retainer traces. memlab clusters all retainer traces and only shows one retainer trace for each memory leak cluster.
+Some interactions can trigger thousands of leaked objects, and showing all of their retainer traces would be overwhelming.
+Instead, memlab clusters similar retainer traces together and shows only one representative trace per cluster.